 The Dental Crown Procedure

 While your teeth are incredibly strong, they can still face damage or decay that compromises their structural integrity and the health of your mouth.
 When teeth are damaged, treatment is needed right away.
 A dental crown is a common restoration used to treat damaged teeth.
 A crown is a restoration that resembles a cap in appearance and is designed to encase the entire visible surface of the affected tooth.
-At Anchorage Dental Associates, we provide crowns to protect damaged teeth and restore their strength.
+At Spalding Dental, we provide crowns to protect damaged teeth and restore their strength.
 Here is what you can expect during the dental crown procedure.

 Your Initial Consultation

 When you experience tooth damage, it is important that you schedule an appointment as soon as possible.
 During your appointment, we will examine your teeth and assess the extent of the damage.
 If we determine that a crown is the best option to meet your needs, we will go over the available options.
 There are several options for dental crowns, including metal, porcelain fused to metal, and ceramic.
 We will go over the benefits and drawbacks of each material and help to determine the best one for you.

 Numbing Your Mouth

 Before we begin the preparation of your damaged tooth, we first need to numb the area.
 We use a local anesthetic for preparing your tooth.
 It helps to ensure that you do not feel any sensitivity or discomfort.